Christian group draws more than 2,000 ready to rock, praise

-Christian contemporary rock group Casting Crowns drew the crowd during its second appearance at Five Flags Center.
+Christian contemporary rock group Casting Crowns was making its second appearance at Five Flags Center.

-The crowd at @FiveFlagsCenter sings along as @castingcrowns perform their hit song "Nobody." pic.twitter.com/KxX6OsAVm2— Telegraph Herald (@TelegraphHerald) August 4, 2019

 HIGH-ENERGY SHOW